getdzypher/galilel-bot/README.md

 # Donations

-This project is a community based and decisions are made based on majority of votes.
+This project is community based and decisions are made based on majority of votes.
 If you like the work and fork it for your own coin, please donate something to support its further development.
 You can use the following
 addresses: